 The psychology major provides a broadly based education in the content, methods, principles, and theories of the science of psychology.
-The required courses in the major expose students to the traditional important subject areas of psychology; and the elective courses in the major allow students the flexibility to pursue their own interests and goals.
+The required courses in the major expose students to the traditional important subject areas of psychology; the elective courses in the major allow students to pursue their own interests and goals.

 Students who intend to pursue graduate study in psychology or a related field should discuss this with their advisers as early as possible to develop a plan of study that will prepare them for graduate school.
-These students should plan to take more than the minimum 39 credits for the major, and should complete an Independent Study Research Project (PSYC 499) or Externship (PSYC 410)under the guidance of a faculty member.
+These students should plan to take more than the minimum 39 credits for the major and should complete an Independent Study Research Project (PSYC 499) or Externship (PSYC 410) under the guidance of a faculty member.
 They should also consider completing one or both of our certificate programs.

 Students majoring in psychology may be eligible for membership in Psi Chi, the national honor society in psychology.
-This organization, which is affiliated with the Psychology Club, co-sponsors activities that are of broad interest to psychology students (e.g., workshops on graduate school, discussions of employment opportunities).
+This organization, which is affiliated with the Psychology Club, co-sponsors activities that are of broad interest to psychology students (e.g., workshops on graduate school, and discussions of employment opportunities).
 Consult the department for information about how to join Psi Chi and/or the Psychology Club, as well as for a schedule of events.

-Director of the Perception, Cognition, and Neuroscience Lab
+- Perception, Cognition, and Neuroscience Lab